A history of botanical cushions

 If you put all the cushions I’ve designed over the last 20 years in one place, there would be enough stems, buds, leaves, vines, grasses and flowers to fill an imaginary garden.

 By looking into the history of cushions, I’ve discovered that the cushions we make are part of a tradition of botanical cushions that stretches back centuries…

 The word cushion comes from the old Anglo-French word ‘quissyn’, related to the latin word ‘coxinum’ meaning hip.
 It makes sense – a cushion is a place to rest one’s hips.

-Here are some incredible examples of botanical cushions through time….
+Scroll down for some examples of botanical cushions through time….

 As you can imagine, it’s such a thrill for me to see how artisans throughout history have been inspired by the same things as me – from a vine tendril to a meadow bloom.

 A lot of these artisans would have been women, trying to capture the beauty of the natural world and bring them into their homes.

 Consider me signed up to carry on their mission!